Can Social Media Hurt Your Kid's College Chances?

-In 2012 Kaplan Test Prep surveyed 350 admission counselors from colleges across the country and found that more than one-quarter checked out applicants on Facebook or Google.
-Thirty-five percent of them found something in these virtual inspections that negatively affected a student's chances of being accepted.
-These numbers have gone up in the four years since Kaplan started questioning admission counselors about social media.
+In 2013, Kaplan Test Prep surveyed 381 admission counselors from colleges across the country and found that 29 percent of them search applicants on Google and 31 percent check applicants' Facebook profiles—both numbers are the highest ever.
+Thirty percent of the time, counselors found something in these virtual inspections that negatively affected a student's chances of being accepted, down from 35 percent in 2012.

 When Counselors Check Social Media

-"Schools are very concerned about their reputation, and they're concerned about the environment they're creating with who they're admitting to the school," Olson explains.
+"Schools are very concerned about their reputation, and they're concerned about the environment they're creating with who they're admitting to the school," Olson says.

 - Search.
-Regularly check for your student's name in Google and other search engines.
+Regularly check for your child's name on Google and other search engines.
 College admissions counselors are likely to do the same.
-If this is too time-consuming take advantage of paid services that search the Internet for you.
-For example, SafetyWeb tracks a child's online activities, including photos and posts on social media.

 - Use privacy settings.
 Every social media platform is different, but they all allow users to keep their activities private.
-Adjust these settings so your teen's account is not visible to the general public.
+Spend some time educating yourself on how privacy settings work, and adjust these settings so your child's account is not visible to the general public.

 - Remove past posts.
-Teens often post musings on Facebook and Twitter that they later regret.
-"They may have been really upset with a teacher, or a parent, or a boyfriend or girlfriend," Chaplin says.
-Deleting these posts makes a profile more palatable to an admissions counselor.
+People often post musings on Facebook and Twitter that they later regret.
+These can be anything: spreading rumors about a teacher, personally attacking a fellow student, sharing controversial opinions, complaining, bragging, etc. Deleting even very old, seemingly minor posts makes a profile more palatable to an admissions counselor.

 - Beware of pictures.
-Maybe your teen went to a party where some of his friends were smoking marijuana, but he wasn't.
-Being tagged in a photo with other kids smoking pot raises doubts about your own child's character.
-Your teen can prevent this from happening by adjusting settings on his account to have more control over being tagged in pictures.
+Maybe other kids were pictured getting into trouble, and your child was just a bystander.
+Even so, being tagged in a photo can raise doubts about your own child's character.
+Your kid can prevent this from happening by adjusting settings on her account to have more control over being tagged in pictures.

 Today on Education.com